Do I Need Permission To Install Solar Power?

 If you are installing a system that is between 10kW and 100kW, the system is a development permitted with consent – Division 4 section 34 (8).
 Our advice is that you must get consent from the local council by acquiring a Complying Development Certificate, and by complying with any the other requirements as laid out in the legislation.
 Here is the link to the NSW State Environmental Planning Policy (Infrastructure).

 Any questions?
-Drop a comment below or give us a call on 1300 525 451.
+Give us a call on 1300 525 451.
 We would be happy to help.